Control with uncertain data of socially structured compartmental epidemic models: Examples from the COVID-19 outbreak in Italy

-In Figure \ref{fig:predict} we report in the top line the results of the expected number of infected with the related confidence bands in case of homogeneous mixing and social mixing for the constant recovery rate $\gamma_e$.
-At the bottom we compare the case of constant and age-dependent recovery rates for the social mixing scenario.
-In general, the homogeneous mixing hypothesis leads to an underestimation of the maximum number of infected and shows a slower decay over time, the latter effect also found in the presence of an age-dependent recovery rate.
-The expected total number of recovered people is shown in Figure \ref{fig:predict2}.
-Finally in Figure \ref{fig:gamma_a} we report the expected age distribution of infectious individuals in time.
-We remind that all the simulations presented in this section have been obtained assuming to maintain the lockdown measures introduced on March 9 for all subsequent times.
+{ In Figure \ref{fig:predict} we report the results of the expected number of infected with the related confidence bands in case of homogeneous mixing and different levels of social mixing ($\xi = 0.75,~ \xi =1$) for the constant recovery rate $\gamma_e$.
+The homogeneous mixing hypothesis leads to a lower estimate of the maximum number of infected and shows a slower decay over time in the case $q=1$, whereas for $q=2$ the decay is comparable.} { In Figure \ref{fig:predict2} we compare the case of constant and age-dependent recovery rates for the social mixing scenario.
+The expected number of infected are shown in the top row, bottom row depicts the total number of recovered and infected people.
+The heterogeneity of the recovery rate makes the epidemic more persistent and causes an increase in the total number of cases with respect to the homogeneous recovery rate.} { Finally, in Figure \ref{fig:gamma_a} we report the expected age distribution of infectious individuals in time for $q=1$.
+It is evident the effect of the age dependent recovery rate in the increase of cases among the oldest part of the population.
+Note that, this effect is partially compensated by the strength of the social mixing which reduces interaction among the elderly.}